FiftyCaliber/ToS-Addons/README.md

 This is likely obvious but FPS Savior is not compatible SFX Toggle, use only one or the other if you use both they will conflict with each other.

-# Download / Installation
+# Download

-Soon to be available on the [Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager)?
+Install addons via the [Addon Manager](https://github.com/Excrulon/Tree-of-Savior-Addon-Manager).